 - Written Invitation or Prior Ticket Sales – Events which are restricted to persons with written invitations or advanced ticket sale holders will usually require less security than events selling tickets at the door.

-- VIP attendees - If you are expecting a foreign dignitary, politician, or other public figure, find out if he or she will be accompanied by security personnel.
+- VIP attendees – If you are expecting a foreign dignitary, politician, or other public figures, find out if he or she will be accompanied by security personnel.
 A tour will need to be arranged between the advance staff of your guest and a representative of GUPD.